What Temporary Orders Can Cover

 Liquid Assets and the Preliminary Injunction

-One of the most commonly used provisions allows either spouse to request equal possession of liquid assets that existed on the date the petition was served.
+One of the most commonly used provisions allows either spouse to request equal possession of liquid assets.
+These are assets that existed on the date the petition was served.
 Liquid assets include cash, nonretirement funds in financial institutions, cryptocurrency, coins, and precious metals.
 The court divides these assets equally unless it finds good cause not to.
 This preliminary division does not affect the final property settlement.

 A party who seeks an order for equal possession of liquid assets shall file a motion that is accompanied by an affidavit setting forth the factual basis for the motion, the amounts requested and, if appropriate, the liquid assets of the parties.